DMSaunders/event-fraud-case-study-public/overview.md

 3. Experiment with different models like SVM, Logistic Regression, Decision Trees, kNN, etc. You might end up with a final model that is a combination of multiple classification models.

 4. Compare their results.
-Make sure to do good comparison and don't just use accuracy!
+Pick a good metric; don't just use accuracy!

 ## Day 1: Afternoon